MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/04-create-dax-calculations-in-power-bi-desktop.md

 	![Picture 27](Linked_image_Files/05-create-dax-calculations-in-power-bi-desktop_image35.png)

-	*You may recall that in the **Model Data in Power BI Desktop, Part 2** lab, you set the **Unit Price** column to summarize by **Average**.
+	*You may recall that in the **Model Data in Power BI Desktop** lab, you set the **Unit Price** column to summarize by **Average**.
 The result you see in the matrix visual is the monthly average unit price (sum of unit price values divided by the count of unit prices).*

 2. In the visual fields pane (located beneath the **Visualizations** pane), in the **Values** field well/area, notice that **Unit Price** is listed.